What is a Function?

 However, if the vertical line touches the graph more than once, it is not a function.
 Here’s an example:

 Why does the Vertical Line Test work?
 In a function, there can only be one value of y for each value of x.
 If you plug a 2 into your function machine, you cannot get both a 1 and a 3 from it.
 You can only get one value.
-For example, perhaps if you plug a 2 into the function machine, you get a 4 and nothing else.
+For example, if you plug a 2 into the function machine, you could get a 4 and nothing else.
 That would be a function.
-So, when a function is represented on a coordinate plane, the curve cannot intersect a value of y twice at the same point of x, as it does in the image above.
+So, when a function is represented on a coordinate plane, the graph cannot intersect a value of y twice at the same point of x, as it does in the image above.

 Key Points to Remember: